Hieromon/AutoConnect/mkdocs/achandling.md

 void AutoConnectAux::add(AutoConenctElementVT addons)
 ```

 The add function adds specified AutoConnectElement to the AutoConnectAux.
-If speficied the collection of AutoConnectElements as a `std::vector` of the references to each element, these elements added in bulk.
+If specified the collection of AutoConnectElements as a `std::vector` of the references to each element, these elements added in bulk.

 The AutoConnectElements contained in the AutoConnectAux object are uniquely identified by the name.
 When adding an AutoConnectElement, if an element with the same name already exists in the AutoConnectAux, checking the type, and if it is the same, the value will be replaced.
 If another type of AutoConnectElement exists with the same name, that add operation will be invalid.[^1] In the following example, an AutoConnectButton as `button` addition is invalid.